Kitware/CMake/Help/variable/CMAKE_PREFIX_PATH.rst

 By default this is empty.
 It is intended to be set by the project.

-There is also an environment variable :envvar:`CMAKE_PREFIX_PATH`, which is is used as an additional list of search prefixes.
+There is also an environment variable :envvar:`CMAKE_PREFIX_PATH`, which is used as an additional list of search prefixes.

 See also :variable:`CMAKE_SYSTEM_PREFIX_PATH`, :variable:`CMAKE_INCLUDE_PATH`,